I was having lunch with a friend who like me, loves to decorate and I was telling her about the plans for our living room refresh.

 Throughout history Greek Key patterns have also appeared on clothing.

-Not too flattering, but a Greek Key Motif, none the less.
+It’s not too flattering, but, nonetheless, it’s a Greek Key Motif.
 It was very popular in the Empire and Regency periods of the early 19th century.

 And, we can still see Greek Key Patterns in clothing today.